Im-Rises/CMake-Cpp-Library-Example/Comp-emscripten-glfw-opengles-imgui/README.md

 > `cmake -B <output directory> -DCMAKE_BUILD_TYPE=<build optimization flag>`
 > `cmake --build <output directory> --config <build optimization flag>`

+> **Note**
+> You can use the recommended index.html file from the ImGui repository, but you have to change the path to the
+> compiled javascript file in it.
+The file is located in the `dependencies/imgui/libs/emscripten/` directory.

 ## Setup

 Then you have to install Emscripten.
 You can find